simon622/mqtt-sn/README.md

 ```shell script
 java -jar <path-to>/mqtt-sn-gateway-console-VERSION.jar <listenPort> <gatewayId>
 ```

-You can then follow the on screen instructions to get a gateway up and running.
+When you have a running gateway, you can login to http://localhost:8080/ and use the admin console to administer your gateway.

 ## Runtime (Gateway & Client)